 When your body is constantly strained or stiff, it reduces your overall strength and flexibility, hampering your ability to carry out basic daily activities and making you age faster.
 Even if you don’t have a sedentary lifestyle, it is also important for you to understand why is stretching important.

 Stretching allows you to undo the damage done to muscles by loosening them up and releasing tension.
-This can help you remain active and limber for longer and gives you more energy during your day.
+This can help you remain active and limber for longer and give you more energy during your day.

 No discussion of stretching is complete without talking about warming up.
 If you try stretching muscles that are ‘cold’ or not warmed up, you could do more damage.
 This is why you should know why is warming up important and how to do it right.